MIDAS PRTG Sensors Addon

 A free version of PRTG is available (allowing monitoring with up to 100 sensors) alongside licensing options if a greater number of sensors are required.

-MIDAS PRTG Sensors AddonOur PRTG Sensors addon allows you to monitor key parameters and metrics from your self-hosted or cloud-hosted MIDAS scheduling system in real-time.
+MIDAS PRTG Sensors AddonOur PRTG Sensors addon allows you to monitor key parameters and metrics from your self-hosted or cloud-hosted MIDAS room booking system in real-time.
 For example, you can keep track on the number of users currently logged into your MIDAS system, the number of failed login attempts, the size of your database, the number of visitors on your premises, the number of bookings taking place today, and much much more!

 Pre-RequisitesThis addon requires the following: